 Key video streaming app statistics

-- YouTube is the most popular free video streaming app in the US, Netflix is the most popular paid-for app
+- YouTube is the most popular free video streaming app in the US, Netflix is the most popular video subscription app

 - In the UK, YouTube is the most popular app, but BBC and ITV are not far behind